xdevplatform/tweet_parser/README.md

 Allow reliable parsing of Tweets delivered by the Gnip platform, in both activity-streams and original formats.

 ## Status:
 This package is not yet available on pypi, but soon it should be.
-For now, recommended usage would be to clone the repository and `pip install -e .`
+For now, recommended usage would be to clone the repository and `pip install -e .` Only Python 3 is supported.

 ## Usage:
 This package is intended to be used as a Python module inside your other Tweet-related code.
 An example Python program (after pip installing the package) would be: